bag-cnag/configs/docs/cnag.md

 # nf-core/configs: Centro Nacional de Análisis Genómico (CNAG)

-All nf-core pipelines have been successfully configured for use on the HPC cluster at [Centro Nacional de Análisis Genómico (CNAG)](https://www.cnag.eu/).

 To use, run the pipeline with `-profile cnag`.
 This will download and launch the [`cnag.config`](../conf/cnag.config) which has been pre-configured with a setup suitable for the CNAG cluster.
 Using this profile, a docker image containing all of the required software will be downloaded, and converted to a Singularity image before execution of the pipeline.